 Watkins, an early, 5-foot-10, Class of 2027 cornerback, already lists offers from Middle Tennessee, Syracuse, and West Virginia.

-But major injuries at the position will have to be accounted for.
+But major injuries at the position will still have to be accounted for.
 A big loss occurred earlier in the month when 5-foot-11, 180-pound senior Rakwon Stratford went down with an broken collarbone earlier this month on a Monday at a 7-on-7 tournament in Gaffney.